-What is 4Ps Marketing, and what are best practices, tools and templates for teams and organizations?
+What is the Four P’s Marketing Mix Model, and what are best practices, tools and online templates for teams and organizations?

 Tools & Templates

-Unlike most traditional 4Ps marketing techniques, upBOARD’s online 4 Ps marketing tools allow any team or organization to instantly begin working with our web templates and input forms.
+Unlike most traditional Four P’s Marketing Mix Model techniques, upBOARD’s online Four P’s Marketing Mix Model collaboration tools allow any team or organization to instantly begin working with our web templates and input forms.
 Our digital platform goes far beyond other software tools by including progress dashboards, data integration from existing documents or other SaaS software, elegant intuitive designs, and full access on any desktop or mobile device.

 Learn more about upBOARD’s portfolio of other marketing best practice tools and templates, including:

 7 Cs Compass Model, AIDA Marketing Model, BCG Matrix, Brand Identity Prism, Brand Pyramid, Closed Loop Customer Feedback, Content Marketing, Customer Experience Maturity Model, Customer Journey Mapping, Environmental Scanning, Ethnographic Research, Four Ps, Market Sizing, Net Promoter Score, Personas, Positioning, Segmentation, STP Model, Trend Mapping, and Value Propositions.